caeserlondon/caeserlondon/README.md

 #### Personal Profile

-I am a Junior Full Stack Web Developer with a passion for developing apps and websites that focus on mobile-first design.
+I am a British Junior Full Stack Web Developer with a passion for developing apps and websites that focus on mobile-first design.
 I graduated from Makers Academy, an immersive 16-weeks full-stack software development BootCamp, where I strengthened my coding knowledge.
 I’m friendly, confident, always working on improving my skills and learning new technologies.